logo eccn 2026

 ABOUT THE EVENT

-We look forward to seeing you in Leipzig to discuss clinical neuroimaging and science.
+We look forward seeing you in Ghent to discuss the science and opportunities of neuroimaging in this historical and vivid city.

 Franck Semah,